almin/almin/docs/Principles.md

 It means that Store is a single model, but has two task - `state` and `logic`.

 - On Application Layer: Store has application state
-- On Domain Layer: Store has bossiness logic
+- On Domain Layer: Store has business logic

 ![Flux Layering](/docs/assets/flux-layer.png)